Changissnz/selfinterest/README.md

 or through influence a product from self-interest.
-Self-interest modifies the official definition, gives "new life" to the word, to the artificial axiom as a body of meaning frequently expressed in words, and perceives the exemplifying image of the artificial axiom according to the constitutents of the self's cognition.
+Self-interest modifies the official definition, gives "new life" to the word, to the artificial axiom as a body of meaning frequently expressed in words, and perceives the exemplifying image of the artificial axiom according to the constituents of the self's cognition.
 From context to context, self-interest transforms the definition of the artificial axiom, demanded for use, into other forms to fit for acceptance; this is how rationalization of the questionable, required